tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/API.md

 # Clock API
 **Version 2** valid from app version 2.3.x.
 This API is incompatimble with previous version.
+Old clients will not work.

 The API is intended for supporting many clock instances running in parallel.

 Any action that modify the clocks state required an *API-key* and often also the *clocks password*.
 All calls that requires an API-key returns *Unauthorized* if no or incorrect API-key or no or incorrect *password* is provided.